apache/apisix-website/blog/en/blog/2022/10/27/ten-use-cases-api-gateway.md

 ![API resource routing](https://static.apiseven.com/2022/10/25/635788a124bf4.png)

-It reduces complexity on the API consumer side because they do not need to track and consume functionality from multiple HTTP endpoints in case there are many services in the system.
-Also, no need to implement all cross-cutting concerns, such as authentication/authorization, throttling, and rate limiting separately for each service.
+It reduces complexity on the API consumer side because the client applications do not need to consume functionality from multiple HTTP endpoints in case there are many services in the system.
+Also, **no need to implement all cross-cutting concerns, such as authentication/authorization, throttling, and rate limiting separately for each service**.
 Most API Gateways like [Apache APISIX](https://apisix.apache.org/docs/apisix/terminology/api-gateway/) has already these core features.

 ## API content-based routing